This Blogs Purpose

-Why Masking Helps
+Why masking Helps

 As an immunocompromised patient, I have worn a mask for more years than I can count.
 Leaving the house is something that strikes deep seated fear within me.
 I fear getting things like Covid19, the flu, and even a common cold.
 When your body does not fight off illness like everyone else, it makes it challenging to try to navigate the world outside my door.